natetzu/goal_of_education/goal_of_education_is_freedom.md

 But the Wright brothers can start a small business that gives them financial independence, and so can your kids.

-Your kids can start a small business that generates $200k/year, with the appropriate training and work ethic.
-And if your kid can generate $200k/year without going to college, why not do that first before considering going to college?
-Cash flow now is better than cash flow later.
+With the appropriate training and work ethic, your kids can start a small business that generates $200k/year.
+And if your kids can generate $200k/year without going to college, why not do that first before considering going to college?
+Cash flow now is better now than cash flow later.

 ### A roadmap to financial freedom
-So, let’s talk about how we get our kids to financial freedom.
+So, let’s talk about how we get your kids to financial freedom.

 1. Your kid is uniquely predisposed towards something.
 There is something that feels like fun for your kid, that feels like hard work to everyone else.
-2. Your kids won’t immediately know what their unique skill is.
-Give your kid the space to find out.
+2. Your kids are not born knowing exactly what their unique skill is.
+They need space and time to find out.
 Don’t overload their schedule with activities.
 Encourage them to do things that interest them and are within the realm of their skill set, instead of doing things just for the sake of putting it on a college application.
 Give them access to books, ideas, movies, documentaries, tools of creativity, to figure out what they really love doing.
 3. At around age 14, your kid should have an idea of several things that they really enjoy doing.
 Help them figure out which ones have the most financial potential, and pick one to invest the next 10 years to being great at that thing.
 4. When your kids graduate from high school, permit them a gap year to full-time pursue their thing.
-After one year of gap year, they have the choice of going to college alongside developing their unique skills, or fully dedicate themselves to honing their unique skills.
+After one year of gap year, they have the choice of going to college, or fully dedicate themselves to honing their unique skills.
 I’m going to guess that after 4 years of consistent effort, they can already start earning money from their unique skills.
 5. At age 25, your kid has spent 10 years focused on compounding their unique skill, either part-time (i.e. they decided to go to college, but still hone this skill) or full-time.
 10 years of consistent effort compounds significantly, and they are likely one of the best at the world at this one skill.
 6. Because they are now the best in the world at this one skill, they can command premium prices.
 They’ve moved beyond merely supporting themselves, to actually generating real wealth.